 Find out more information about the EU Settlement Scheme to allow EEA nationals and their family members to apply for the right to remain in the UK long-term after the UK exits the European Union.

 I am an EU/EEA student at City.
 Should I apply under the UK Governments’ EU Settlement Scheme?

 Yes if you have been living in the UK for 5 years, you can apply for permission to stay in the UK indefinitely (known as settled status).

 Alternatively you can apply for permission to stay in the UK for five years (known as pre-settled status).
 If you have just arrived in the UK, you can do so once you register in-person as a student at the university.
-If you apply after the UK leaves the EU, you will need to wait 6 months until you can apply.
+If you apply after the UK leaves the EU, you will need to wait until you have lived in the UK for 6 months until you can apply.